 Our policy does not allow us to contact him during surgery with refill requests.
 Because it is important to consult patient files in this process, refills are also not available after hours or on weekends through our medical exchange.

 In short: to avoid running out of medication, please do not wait until you are down to your last pill to call the pharmacy.

 Special procedures for narcotic drugs.
 If your medications include Vicodin, Percocet or other narcotics, we are not permitted to authorize prescription refills through your pharmacy.
 For refills, call our office at 314-909-1359 during regular office hours.
-After the refill is authorized by Dr. Collard, you or a member of your family are required to come to our office and pick up the prescription and take it to your pharmacy to be filled.
+After the refill is authorized by Dr. Collard, we can eScribe your prescription to your pharmacy, if applicable, or you or a member of your family are required to come to our office and pick up the prescription and take it to your pharmacy to be filled.